 Priscilla White (1900–1989)

 Priscilla White studied the treatment of diabetes in mothers, pregnant women, and children during the twentieth century in the United States.
 White began working with children with Type 1 diabetes in 1924 at Elliott Proctor Joslin’s practice in Boston, Massachusetts.
 Type 1 diabetes is an incurable disease where the pancreas produces little to no insulin.
 Insulin is a hormone that allows the body to use sugar from food for energy and store sugars for future use.
-Joslin and White authored many publications on children and diabetes, in 1952, White helped Joslin found the Joslin Clinic.
+Joslin and White authored many publications on children and diabetes, in 1952, White helped Joslin found the Joslin Center.
 White noted that many of the children with whom she worked also had parents with the disease.
 Her research focused on diabetic pregnant women and female children with diabetes.
 White implemented the technique of delivering infants of diabetic women early, which increased the survival rate of diabetic women’s infants.

 White was born on 17 March 1900 in Boston, Massachusetts.
 Her father was an eye, ear, nose and throat specialist.
 When she was one year old, her parents divorced.
 In 1917, White graduated from Quincy High School in Quincy, Massachusetts.
 She then attended Radcliffe College in Cambridge, Massachusetts, where she studied liberal arts.
 At Radcliffe, White was a member of Phi Beta Kappa, the oldest honor society for liberal arts and sciences in the US.
 While at Radcliffe, White changed her academic direction away from the liberal arts and applied to medical school.
 During the early 1900s, many reputable medical schools, such as Harvard University in Boston, Massachusetts, did not accept women.
 Despite that, White matriculated at Tufts University Medical School in Boston, Massachusetts.
 White was one of four women in her class.